PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 10:11:32
+Last updated: 2024-04-09 10:12:04
-Random Quote: Have you been arrested in a mall?Dumped in a mall?Turned out you're Canadian in a mall? - Ted Mosby
+Random Quote: We should have never gotten on this ship.
+It was a mistake.
+All of it, a huge mistake. - Yuk Je